shoeffner/mthesis/src/introduction.md

 the subject gazes at.
 In the first part, different eye and gaze tracking solutions will be evaluated and an overview over the current state of the art established.
-Then the methods and models will be presented, starting with geometric model of gaze, the direction of view, and the architecture of Gaze, the library implementing the model.
+Then the methods and models will be presented, starting with geometric model of gaze, the direction of view, and the architecture of \Gaze{}, the library implementing the model.
 As an alternative to the geometric model, a pre-trained neural network by @Krafka2016 will be introduced and employed.
-After the introduction of the methods and models, the Gaze library will be described in more detail, to explain, how the geometric model is implemented and how the library can be used or extended.
+After the introduction of the methods and models, the \Gaze{} library will be described in more detail, to explain, how the geometric model is implemented and how the library can be used or extended.
 One example for such an extension is the incorporation of the pre-trained model of @Krafka2016.